 What are the treatment options for breathing difficulties?

 Determining the cause is the key to treating breathing difficulties.

-If having a stuffy nose, exercising too hard, or hiking at high altitudes causes your symptoms, your breathing is likely to return to normal if you are otherwise healthy.
-The temporary symptoms will resolve once your cold abates, you stop exercising, or you return to a lower altitude.
+If having a stuffy nose, exercising too hard, or hiking at high altitudes causes your symptoms, your breathing is likely to return to normal if you’re otherwise healthy.
+The temporary symptoms will resolve once either your cold abates, you stop exercising, or you return to a lower altitude.

 Some breathing difficulties are symptoms of serious heart and lung illnesses.
 In these cases, your doctor will prescribe medication and other treatments.
-If you suffer from asthma, for example, you may be instructed to use an inhaler immediately after experiencing breathing problems.
-If allergies are the cause of your breathing difficulties, your doctor may presribe an anti-histamine to reduce nasal inflammation, and may also recommend avoiding triggers like dust or pollen.
+If you suffer from asthma, for example, you may need to use an inhaler immediately after experiencing breathing problems.
+If allergies are the cause of your breathing difficulties, your doctor may prescribe an antihistamine to reduce nasal inflammation, and may also recommend avoiding triggers like dust or pollen.

-In extreme cases, you may be placed on a breathing machine or monitored at a hospital.
+In extreme cases, you may need a breathing machine or monitoring at a hospital.

 If your child is experiencing breathing difficulties, you may want to try some soothing home remedies alongside treatment from a doctor.
 Cool or moist air can help, so take your child outside into the night air or into a steamy bathroom.
 Run a cool mist humidifier while your child is sleeping.
 Acetaminophen can also help, but check with your child’s doctor for proper dosage.